RudranshVerma23/Recommendation-system/README.md

 ## App Link

 You can try the live version of this Book Recommendation System app by clicking the link below:
+NOTE: The site may be temporarily closed when you visit it.
+If it is mentioned that the app has gone to sleep, click on "Yes, get it back up".
+It may take a few minutes to be functional again.

 [📚 Book Recommendation System](https://book-recommendation-system-gdg.streamlit.app/)